 Our great team at All Turf Lawn Care hopes that you and your family are enjoying the summer so far!
 Temperatures have been very high lately with high humidity, but luckily several areas of Georgia have also had rain to keep moisture in the soil.
-While turf grass is always susceptible to lawn disease, it is especially true in cases of extreme weather (heat, drought, too much rain, storms, etc.).
-Some lawn diseases that can crop up during these times of extreme weather include: Summer Patch, Brown Patch and Necrotic Ring Spot.
-All three of these create ring shapes or circular patterns in grass, making them easy to spot.
+While turfgrass is always susceptible to lawn disease, it is especially true in cases of extreme weather (heat, drought, too much rain, storms, etc.).
+Some lawn diseases that can crop up during these times of extreme weather include Summer Patch, Brown Patch, and Necrotic Ring Spot.
+All three of these create ring shapes or circular patterns in the grass, making them easy to spot.

 Necrotic Ring Spot (a.k.a Frog-Eye Disease)

-Call a lawn care expert at All Turf for immediate assessment and assistance if you notice any of these ring lawn diseases in your yard.
+Call a lawn care company near you for immediate assistance if you notice any of these lawn diseases in your yard.
 While it is possible to save your lawn, prevention is always a safer bet to keep your turf healthy.
 The following lawn services can help:

 - Deep, infrequent watering in the early morning.